deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## How do I set up security policies on cluster nodes?

-There may be many reasons why you may need to restrict or expand incoming/outgoing traffic on cluster VMs in OpenStack:
+There are several options to limit or expand incoming and outgoing traffic on cluster VMs in OpenStack.
+For example:

 * Allow VMs on a different subnet to connect to cluster nodes.
 * Allow connecting to the ports of the static node so that the application can work.